klein/klein.php/README.md

     get('*', function ($request, $response) { $response->render('footer.phtml'; });

 Routes automatically match the entire request URI.
-If you need to match only a part of the request URI, use the `@` operator.
+If you need to match only a part of the request URI or use a custom regular expression, use the `@` operator.
 If you need to negate a route, use the `!` operator

     //Match all requests containing 'json' or 'csv'